-IENG 727-3 Wood Processing This course introduces students to prefabrication.
+IENG 727-3 Prefabrication and Digital Manufacturing in Wood Construction This course introduces students to prefabrication.
 Topics cover state-of-the-art fabrication technology including CNC-machines and industrial robots, tooling options, material handling, and process flow.
-Students learn the basics of Design for Manufacture and Assemble (DfMA) including machine interfacing, machining strategies, and how design decisions influence the ability to assemble and manufacture a structure to the highest standards and efficiency.
+Students learn the basics of Design for Manufacturing and Assembly (DfMA) including machine interfacing, machining strategies, and how design decisions influence the ability to assemble and manufacture a structure to the highest standards and efficiency.